Coset Sum: an alternative to the tensor product in wavelet construction: Introduction

 Although there have been many methods for constructing nonseparable multi-D wavelets \cite{KV1,CS,KV2,MX,RiS1,HeL,JRS,SS,CMPX,CMX,HYY,QLCCR,YDCC,Z}, constructing nonseparable multi-D wavelet systems is highly nontrivial.
 Many of these methods work only for low spatial dimensions (2-D or 3-D) and they cannot be easily extended to other dimensions.
 Others assume that the wavelets or refinable functions have a special form (e.g. the refinable function has a box spline factor) and cannot be easily generalized to other cases.

-We now make a couple of comments regarding the typical approach of constructing MRA-based multi-D biorthogonal wavelet systems mentioned earlier.
-First, although there have been many attempts to address the step (i), no liftable method that preserves the biorthogonality of the refinement masks has yet been reported other than the tensor product, to the authors' best knowledge.
-Second, Quillen-Suslin theorem serves only as a guide since in the process of determining the wavelet masks, some parameters still need to be specified.
+One of the disadvantages of the above approaches for constructing nonseparable wavelets is that they construct a pair of multi-D biorthogonal refinement masks essentially from scratch, which can be quite complicated, especially for high spatial dimensions.
+A simpler way to obtain multi-D biorthogonal refinement masks is to use an operator that maps $1$-D biorthogonal refinement masks to multi-D biorthogonal decomposable refinement masks.
+Most of the existing nonseparable wavelet construction methods (e.g. \cite{TK,PKVA,BS,SK,AL,KS,Sha}) that use decomposable refinement masks employ operators such as the McClellan transform for quincunx or other $2$-channel sampling lattices.

 Most multi-D wavelet systems that are used in practice nowadays are separable wavelet systems constructed by the tensor product of 1-D wavelet systems.
 In \S\ref{subS:tensorproduct} we briefly discuss the use of tensor product in constructing biorthogonal wavelet systems.
 As we can see from there, the tensor product construction of wavelet systems is extremely simple.
 This is one of the major reasons the tensor product has been so popular in constructing multi-D wavelets in practice.
-However the separable wavelet systems have limitations: (i) they have a strong directional bias along lines parallel to the coordinate direction, (ii) they are not very local\footnote{One way to measure the localness of a wavelet system is to compute the sum of the volumes of the supports of its mother wavelets (cf.~\cite{HR2,HR3}).}, (iii) the associated computational algorithms are not fast enough.
-Let us elaborate on (iii).
-For the tensor product wavelet system with $k$ vanishing moments (e.g. Daubechies wavelet system of order $k$ \cite{Da}), the associated algorithm has complexity $CknN$ (cf.~\S\ref{subS:tensorproduct} and \cite{Ma2}), where $n$ is the spatial dimension, $N$ is the size of an initial data to be analyzed, and $C$ is a constant independent of $k, n$, and $N$.
-Thus, the constant in the complexity bound (cf.\ Complexity discussion in \S\ref{subS:Algorithms} for the definition) in this case is $Ckn$ and it grows linearly with the spatial dimension.
-This is not desirable for high spatial dimensions (i.e. for large $n$), since typically the size of dataset $N$ increases as $n$ increases and one wants to make the complexity constant as small as possible.
-We show in \S\ref{subS:Algorithms}, in certain cases, this can be improved by using an alternative method to the tensor product.
+However the separable wavelet systems have limitations: (i) they have a strong directional bias along lines parallel to the coordinate directions, (ii) they are not very local\footnote{One way to measure the localness of a wavelet system is to compute the sum of the volumes of the supports of its mother wavelets (cf.~\cite{HR2,HR3}).}.